-While the long-term impact of COVID-19 to our business is not yet known, we believe we are well positioned from a liquidity perspective with \$255.9 million of immediate liquidity as of December 31, 2020, made up of \$100.0 million of an undrawn unsecured line of credit, \$27.2 million of undrawn line of credit capacity and \$128.7 million of cash on hand.
-Excluded from the cash balance is an incremental \$114.0 million associated with the December 2020 net capital raise which will be available to the Company at the start of the subsequent month.
-In addition, we hold a \$110.0 million net position in real estate-related securities that could be liquidated to satisfy any potential liquidity requirements.
+We believe we are well positioned from a liquidity perspective with \$2.2 billion of immediate liquidity as of December 31, 2022, comprised of \$1.6 billion of an undrawn unsecured Line of Credit and \$0.6 billion of cash on hand.
+Excluded from the cash balance is an incremental \$0.1 billion associated with the December 2022 net capital raise, which will be available to us at the start of the subsequent month.
+In addition, we hold approximately \$0.4 billion in investments in real estate-related debt securities and real estate-related equity securities that could be liquidated to satisfy any potential liquidity requirements.

-Our primary needs for liquidity and capital resources are to fund our investments, to make distributions to our stockholders, repurchase shares of our common stock pursuant to our share repurchase plan, to pay operating expenses and capital expenditures and to pay debt service on the outstanding indebtedness we incur.
+Our primary needs for liquidity and capital resources are to fund our investments, to make distributions to our stockholders, to repurchase shares of our common stock pursuant to our share repurchase plan, to pay our offering and operating expenses and capital expenditures and to pay debt service on the outstanding indebtedness we incur.
 Our operating expenses include, among other things, fees and expenses related to managing our properties and other investments, the management fee we pay to the Advisor (to the extent the Advisor elects to receive the management fee in cash), the performance participation allocation that the Operating Partnership will pay to the Special Limited Partner (to the extent that the Special Limited Partner elects to receive the performance participation allocation in cash) and general corporate expenses.

 Our cash needs for acquisitions and other investments will be funded primarily from the sale of shares of our common stock and through the assumption or incurrence of debt.
-Between March 31, 2020 and December 31, 2020, we have experienced a decline in net proceeds received from our Offering as compared to pre-COVID-19 levels.
-The sale of shares of our common stock have improved since reaching a trough in April 2020.
-For the year ended December 31, 2020, we raised \$963.9 million of proceeds in the Offering.
-In addition, for the year ended December 31, 2020, we have redeemed \$43.7 million in shares of our common stock under our share repurchase plan.
+For the year ended December 31, 2022, we raised \$5.4 billion of gross proceeds in our public offering.
+In addition, for the year ended December 31, 2022, we have repurchased \$1.3 billion in shares of our common stock under our share repurchase plan.

-We continue to believe that our current liquidity position is sufficient to meet our expected investment activity.
 Other potential future sources of capital include secured or unsecured financings from banks or other lenders and proceeds from the sale of assets.
 If necessary, we may use financings or other sources of capital in the event of unforeseen significant capital expenditures.
-From inception through December 31, 2020, our distributions have been entirely funded from cash flow from operating activities.
+From inception through December 31, 2022, our distributions have been entirely funded from cash flow from operating activities.

-Our indebtedness includes loans secured by our properties, repurchase agreements secured by our investments in real estate debt securities and an unsecured line of credit.
-The following table is a summary of our indebtedness as of December 31, 2020 (\$ in thousands):
+The following table is a summary of our indebtedness as of December 31, 2022 and 2021 (\$ in thousands):

-l Balance nding (3) Indebtedness Weighted Average Interest Rate (1) Weighted Average Maturity Date (2) Maximum Facility Size December 31, 2020 December 31, 2019 Fixed rate loans Fixed rate mortgages 3.11% 2/3/2030 N/A \$2,236,290 \$1,004,423 Total fixed rate loans 2,236,290 1,004,423 Variable rate loans Floating rate mortgages L + 1.81% 3/30/2025 N/A 886,594 240,599 Variable rate revolving credit facility (4) L + 2.00% 10/21/2021 \$200,000 172,800 Total variable rate loans 1,059,394 240,599 Total loans secured by the Company's properties 3,295,684 1,245,022 Repurchase agreement borrowings secured by our real estate debt securities 1.94% 3/16/2021 108,254 81,035 Unsecured revolving credit facility L + 3.00% 12/16/2023 100,000 Total Indebtedness \$3,403,938 \$1,326,057
+Principal Balan ce Outstanding(3) Indebtedness Weighted Average Interest Rate (1) Weighted Average Maturity Date (2) Maximum Facility Size December 31, 2022 December 31, 2021 Fixed rate loans Fixed rate mortgages 3.06% December 2030 N/A \$ 3,843,346 \$ 3,110,689 Total fixed rate loans 3,843,346 3,110,689 Variable rate loans Floating rate mortgages L + 1.84% May 2027 N/A 10,445,553 7,052,819 Variable rate revolving credit facility (4) L + 1.85% December 2025 \$ 800,000 175,000 1,190,683 Total variable rate loans 10,620,553 8,243,502 Total loans secured by the Company's properties 14,463,899 11,354,191 Constant formation of the contract of the cont Secured financings on investments in real estate debt L + 2.62% March 2027 \$ 751,771 751,771 268,181 Unsecured Line of Credit (5) L + 2.50% May 2024 \$1,550,000 375,000 Total Indebtedness \$ 15,215,670 \$ 11,997,372